How to Make a Login Password Guesser in Python

 As we mentioned, Metasploitable is a virtual machine.
 So, we need some kind of virtualization tool to run Metasploitable.
 We will make use of VMWare.
 To download VMWare, go here.
 Please note that for Metasploitable, there is a player (free) and a pro version (paid).
 If you want full access, obviously go for the paid one.
 However, the player version is good.
 You can go on with this tutorial with any version.
 After downloading, you install it on your computer.
 It’s a pretty straightforward process.
 After installing, Launch it and your screen should be like this:

-To the left of my screen, are my virtual machines.
+To the left of my screen are my virtual machines.
 As you can see, Metasploitable is there.
-However, if it’s your first time installing it, yours would be blank.
+However, if it’s your first installation, yours would be blank.

 Notice you have two interfaces eth0 and lo.
 Under eth0, we have the inet addr parameter.
 In my case, it is 192.168.134.129.
-So copy whatever yours is, and paste into your web browser (of your host computer).
+So copy whatever yours is and paste it into your web browser (of your host computer).
 You should have a screen like this:

 Select DVWA. and you'd see this: